Treewidth of Outer $k$-Planar Graphs

-The graph $G_k$ was previously defined by Kammer and Tholey in~\cite{kammer2009lower} as an example of tightness of the upper bound for the treewidth of $k$-outerplanar graphs.
-They used the \emph{cops and robber game} to establish the lower bound for treewidth of $G_k$.
+The graph $G_k$ was previously introduced by Kammer and Tholey~\cite{kammer2009lower} as an example of tightness of the upper bound on the treewidth of $k$-outerplanar graphs.
+They used the \emph{cops and robber game} to establish a lower bound on the treewidth of $G_k$.
 Below, we present a proof using brambles.

 \begin{theorem}[Kammer and Tholey, \cite{kammer2009lower}] For every $k \geq 1$, $\tw(G_k) = 3k-1$. \end{theorem}